Connect with others who understand.

 Depression

-Many MyEpilepsyTeam members agree that dealing with depression is a common aspect of living with epilepsy: “I never thought I would ever have to deal with depression.
-With epilepsy, depression is a daily battle.”
+MyEpilepsyTeam members sometimes discuss their struggles with depression.
+“I never thought I would ever have to deal with depression,” wrote one member.
+“With epilepsy, depression is a daily battle.”

 Nocturnal Seizures

-One MyEpilepsyTeam member described nighttime seizures as a source of fatigue: “I recently had several nocturnal seizures, and I am now very exhausted.
-It will take three days for my body to get back to normal.
+One MyEpilepsyTeam member described nighttime seizures as a source of fatigue.
+“I recently had several nocturnal seizures, and I am now very exhausted,” they said.
+“It will take three days for my body to get back to normal.
 It takes so much out of you.”

-Another member described how nocturnal seizures interrupt her sleep rhythm and cause fatigue the next day: “Does anyone else ever have a seizure in their sleep and find it hard to fall back asleep?
+Another member described how nocturnal seizures interrupt their sleep rhythm and cause fatigue the next day: “Does anyone else ever have a seizure in their sleep and find it hard to fall back asleep?
 Then during the day, it can completely take your energy away.”

 Postictal Fatigue